florianeinfalt/nukecontexts/README.rst

     ctx4 = ctx.disable(merge_node)

     with ctx.multiple_contexts([ctx1, ctx2, ctx3]):
-        # Render with the merge_node and grade_node enabled, the grade_node's gain attribute set to 2.0 and the switch_node's switch position set to 0.
+        """Render with the merge_node and grade_node enabled, the grade_node's  gain attribute set to 2.0 and the switch_node's switch position set to 0."""
         nuke.execute(render_node.name(), 1, 1, 1)

     with ctx.multiple_contexts([ctx3, ctx4]):
-        # Render with the switch_node's switch position set to 0 and the merge node disabled; the grade_node's gain value remains at the original value.
+        """Render with the switch_node's switch position set to 0 and the merge node disabled; the grade_node's gain value remains at the original value."""
         nuke.execute(render_node.name(), 1, 1, 1)